 In our Distance Seminary Programs (SemD) you and your co-learners form a vibrant learning community by traveling through the degree program together as a close-knit cohort.
-Your cohort forms connections by engaging in online dialogue and face-to-face connecting during gatherings in Portland, Oregon.
-Each fall and spring semester the seminary hosts its symposium, a dialogical event around professors’ areas of interest.
+Friendships begin at the Threshold orientation in Portland, Oregon, and continue to grow through engaging in online dialogue, face-to-face gatherings, social media, Symposia events, and student-led face-to-face activities.

 Studios are specially tailored learning environments where you will delve deep into your chosen specialization.
 In your studio, you will learn alongside a small group of students who share your specialization interest, and with faculty members or denominational leaders uniquely qualified to facilitate learning in your area.